ibmjstart/bluemix-java-postgresql-uploader/README.md

 For the app to function correctly, you must create the service instance and bind the service instance while deploying the app.
 The **cf push** command will ask, "Create services for application?"
 Answer yes, then you will be presented with a list of services.
 Choose PostgreSQL from this list.
 Below, you can see some screenshots of what this should look like when deploying from the command line.

-Here are some snapshots of how to deploy the app and create services required for the app:

-(These are to be added)

 After the application is deployed using **cf push**, you can check the status of the app using the following command: **cf apps**.
-If the status is RUNNING, you can hit the URL in the browser and see the application is running.
+If the status is RUNNING, you can hit the URL <pre><b>http://&lt;your_app_route_&gt;/home.jsp</b></pre> in the browser and see if the application is running.
+Simply, upload a line-separated file of text (e.g. tweets), and it will add each line to Postgres.

 ## Troubleshooting ##